LanguageMachines/releasereport/reports/clariah-core-tasks-final-report.md

 attempt to accommodate researchers that require more high-level interfaces by incorporating webservices and websites that expose some of the functionality to a larger audience.

+Scientific Ouput: We submitted an extended abstract on LaMachine for the CLARIN conference, which was presented presented in Pisa in poster-form in Ocotober, 2018.
+We also worked on a full paper which was recently accepted for the proceedings of that conference.

 # Appendix: Software Release Report